 Vaginal lightening, on the other hand, sounds about right.
 This term covers all skin tones.
 What you are trying to achieve, no matter what your skin tone, is the lightening of the area around your vagina.
 You are looking for an even skin tone.
 Correct?

 This is an important distinction because you need to know what you are trying to achieve in order to pick the right product.
 You are trying to lighten your skin, not bleach it or whiten it.
 The good news is that there are some really great products out there to use.
-Check out our intimate lightening cream reviews for more information on products, including Caspah Intimate Lightening Cream.
+Check out our Amaira Intimate Natural Lightening Review for more information on our top recommended product.

 There are a couple of very important things to look for when choosing a vaginal lightening product.
 They are: ingredients, where the product is made, how it is packaged, refund policy, and testimonials.
 Let’s take a look at each of these.